A view across outer London — rows of residential terraces in the foreground with the central London skyline on the horizon — in daylight.

 A time means nothing without a benchmark

-"Thirty-five minutes" is not good or bad on its own.
+"Thirty-five minutes" isn't good or bad on its own.
 It's good or bad relative to what you'd realistically get from the kind of area you can afford.
-A 35-minute door-to-desk journey from a Zone 4 flat you can buy beats a 25-minute one from a Zone 2 flat you can't — and it beats the 55 minutes plenty of Londoners do without complaint.
+A 35-minute journey from a Zone 4 flat you can buy beats a 25-minute one from a Zone 2 flat you can't — and it beats the 55 minutes plenty of Londoners do without complaint.
 The mistake is treating the number as a verdict.
 Here's the benchmark.

 What "normal" looks like, zone by zone